martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ### Structures

-Structs are similar to classes
+Structs are similar to classes:

 ```swift
 struct Instructor {